QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

 Note that RouterView is where the loaded page will be displayed.
 </div><div>

-In `main.js` when mouting the app, we "use" a router
+In `main.js` when mounting the app, we "use" a router

 ```javascript
 const router = createRouter({